 The GO ontology is structured as a directed acyclic graph where each term has defined relationships to one or more other terms in the same domain, and sometimes to other domains.
 The GO vocabulary is designed to be species-agnostic, and includes terms applicable to prokaryotes and eukaryotes, and single and multicellular organisms.

-In an example of GO annotation, the gene product "cytochrome c" can be described by the Molecular Function term "oxidoreductase activity", the Biological Process terms "oxidative phosphorylation" and "induction of cell death", and the Cellular Component terms "mitochondrial matrix" and "mitochondrial inner membrane".
+In an example of GO annotation, the gene product "cytochrome c" can be described by the Molecular Function term "oxidoreductase activity", the Biological Process term "oxidative phosphorylation", and the Cellular Component terms "mitochondrial matrix" and "mitochondrial inner membrane".

 A biological process term describes a series of events accomplished by one or more organized assemblies of molecular functions.
 Examples of broad biological process terms are "cellular physiological process" or "signal transduction".
 Examples of more specific terms are "pyrimidine metabolic process" or "alpha-glucoside transport".
 The general rule to assist in distinguishing between a biological process and a molecular function is that a process must have more than one distinct steps.

 A biological process is not equivalent to a pathway.
 At present, the GO does not try to represent the dynamics or dependencies that would be required to fully describe a pathway.

 - Ontology Structure: information about the structure of GO terms and the ontology.

 - Ontology Relations: documentation on the inter-term relations used in GO